DRY EYE SYNDROME

 Dry Eye Syndrome, or DES, is a condition caused by a lack of naturally producing tears.
 Tears are an essential aspect of eye health because they lubricate the surface of the eyes, keeping them moist and comfortable.
 When the body is unable to produce an adequate amount of tears, the eyes can begin to dry out, leading to itchy, red, and painful eyes.

-At TSO Cedar Park, we are leaders in treatments for Dry Eye Syndrome patients in Cedar Park, Texas.
+At Texas State Optical, we are leaders in treatments for Dry Eye Syndrome patients in Cedar Park, Texas.
 If you or a loved one suffers from DES, speak with Dr. Jeffrey Yonker and schedule a consultation to learn how we can help.

 Tears are more than just fluid in the eye; they have a chemical makeup comprised of water, enzymes, proteins, metabolites, lipids, and mucins.